amoyano/dawn-product-swatches/README.md

 The core functionality is handled by the `assets/product-swatches.js` component and the corresponding Liquid snippet (likely `snippets/product-swatches.liquid` or similar, integrated into product cards).

 1.  **Component Initialization:** The `ProductSwatches` custom element initializes event listeners for swatch clicks and form submissions.
 It reads variant data (ID, image, availability, quantity) embedded in the HTML via data attributes.
-The visual appearance (color) of each swatch is determined by a **variant-level metafield named `color`** (namespace and key likely `custom.color` or similar), which should contain a valid CSS color value (e.g., `#FFFFFF`, `red`).
+The visual appearance (color) of each swatch is determined by the color property of the variant.
 2.  **Swatch Interaction:** Clicking a swatch updates the main product image (if available) and highlights the selected swatch using `updateImage()` and `updateSwatchSelection()`.
 It also updates the hidden variant ID input within the embedded form.
 3.  **Add to Cart Button State:** The `updateAddToCartButtonState()` method controls the 'Add to Cart' button's text and disabled state based on the selected variant's availability (`data-variant-available`) and quantity (`data-variant-quantity`).
 It displays remaining quantity when below a threshold (`data-quantity-threshold`).
 4.  **AJAX Add to Cart:** The `handleAddSubmission()` method handles the form submission via AJAX (`fetch`).